dreamer/boxtron/README.md

 3. Start Steam.
-4. In game properties window select "Force the use of a specific Steam Play compatibility tool" and select "steam-dos (git)".
+4. In game properties window select "Force the use of a specific Steam Play compatibility tool" and select "steam-dos&nbsp;(dev)".

 ## Configuration